araafario/EggCracker/README.md

+# Egg Incubator Project for DTIK Fest

+This project is using ESP32DevkitV1
-# By Computer Engineering Student of PENS 2019
+TheEggCracker By Computer Engineering Student of PENS 2019